 Objective: To model the connection between diet and migration.

 Hand out a Food for Thought card to each child or pair of children.
 Put up two signs at opposite ends of the room, one saying “Stay” and the other, “Migrate.”
 Continue reading Birds on the Wing – Activities

 Orville’s First Flight

-Characters: Orville Oriole, Chelsey Chickadee, Wilbur Wood Thrush
+Characters: Orville Oriole, Chelsea Chickadee, Wilbur Wood Thrush, Storm Cloud.

 Orville Oriole Mmm, there’s a bug, yum!
-And another!
 I know I’m putting on weight, but this cold weather’s making me ravenous.
 I wonder when it’s going to warm up.

 BIRDS ON THE WING ALIGNMENT WITH